 That is, unless you know how to draw them back to your site and complete the purchase in a cost-effective and personal way.

-Well, you’re in luck because today I’m going to show you how to do just that using abandoned cart software like GetResponse and, of course, effective cart abandonment emails.
+Well, you’re in luck because today I’m going to show you how to do just that using marketing automation software like GetResponse and, of course, effective cart abandonment emails.

 But first, you need to understand what exactly is going on with your customers and why this issue is so critical for your business